AdobeDocs/analytics.en/help/analyze/report-builder/layout/configure-the-custom-layout.md

 ---
-description: The Custom Layout provides most of the functionality of the Pivot Layout, but lets you choose where each item in the grid should be located in the spreadsheet.
-This layout provides the flexibility available in previous releases, including adding breakdowns and microcharts.
+description: Learn how Custom Layout provides functionality and flexibility of the Pivot Layout such as adding breakdowns and microcharts.
-title: Configure the custom layout
+title: How to configure a custom layout in Adobe Analytics
 uuid: 4c1404b1-f20e-4343-be97-0b4c03500d52
 feature: Report Builder
 role: User, Admin